-AWARNING

-Operating engine parts, especially the muffler, become extremely hot.

-- Severe burns can occur on contact. - ◆ Debris, such as leaves, grass, brush, etc. can catch fire.

-- Allow engine parts, especially the muffler, to cool before touching. - Remove accumulated debris from muffler and engine area. - Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.

-AWARNING

-◆ Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.

-Contact with rotating parts can cause traumatic amputation or severe lacerations.

-- ◆ Do not operate the machine without guards, shields, and safety devices in place and working properly. - Keep hands, feet, hair, jewelry, or clothing away from rotating parts. - 1.4.1 Give complete, undivided attention to the job at hand. - 1.4.2 Mow only in daylight or good artificial light, keeping away from holes and hidden hazards.
-NEVER carry passengers. - DO NOT operate the mower when children or others are in the area! - 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip over could occur.
-Drive slower on slopes.
-Progressively greater care is needed as the slope increases.
-DO NOT mow slopes greater than 15 degrees.
-Watch for ditches, holes, rocks, dips, and rises, which change the operating angle.
-Keep away from drop-offs and steep banks.
-Avoid sudden starts when mowing uphill mower may tip backwards.
-Loss of traction may occur going downhill weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering.
-DO NOT mow slopes when grass is wet slippery conditions affect steering and reduce traction and braking.
+WARNING PO TENTIAL HAZARD • Operating engine parts, especially the muffler, become extremely hot.
+WH IAT CAN HAPPEN ٠ Severe burns can occur on contact. ٠ Debris, such as leaves, grass, brush, etc. can catch fire.
+HO W TO AVOID THE HAZARD • Allow engine parts, especially the muffler, to cool before touching. ٠ Remove accumulated debris from muffler and engine area. • Install and maintain in working order a spark arrester before using equipment on forest-covered, grass-covered, or brush-covered unimproved land.
+WARNING PO TENTIAL HAZARD • Hands, feet, hair, clothing, or accessories can become entangled in rotating parts.
+WH IAT CAN HAPPEN • Contact with rotating parts can cause traumatic amputation or severe lacerations.
+HO W TO AVOID THE HAZARD • Do not operate the machine without guards, shields, and safety devices in place and working properly. • Keep hands, feet, hair, jewelry, or clothing away from rotating parts.
+Give complete, undivided attention to the job at hand.
+Mow only in daylight or good artificial light, keeping away fror hazards.
+NEVER carry passengers.
+DO NOT operate the mower when children or others are in th

+- 1.4.3 When feasible, avoid operating the equipment in wet grass. - 1.4.4 Use EXTREME caution when mowing and/or turning on slopes as loss of traction and/or tip-over could occur.
 The operator is responsible for safe operation on slopes.

+• Mowing on wet grass or steep slopes can cause sliding and loss of control.

+Wheels dropping over edges, ditches, steep banks, or water can cause rollovers, which may result in serious injury, death or drowning.

+- Do not mow slopes when grass is wet.

+- Do not mow near drop-offs or near water.

+- Do not mow slopes greater than 15 degrees.

+- Reduce speed and use extreme caution on slopes.

+- Avoid sudden turns or rapid speed changes.

+Note: A rollbar is available and its use is recommended for areas where there are slopes, drop-offs or water.
+(See section 1.4.5.)

-See inside back cover to determine the approximate slope angle of the area to be mowed.
+- See inside the back cover to determine the approximate slope angle of the area to be mowed. - Use a walk behind mower and\or a hand trimmer near drop-offs, ditches, steep banks or water.
+This area can be dangerous, see Figure 1.

-For Exmark Mower Parts Call 606-678-9623 or 606-561-4983
+SAFE ZONE FOR MOWING

+- Progressively greater care is needed as the slope increases. - Always avoid sudden starting or stopping on a slope.
+If tires lose traction, disengage the blades and proceed slowly off the slope. - Avoid sudden starts when mowing uphill.
+Mower may tip backwards. - Be aware that loss of traction may occur going downhill.
+Weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering. - Watch for ditches, holes, rocks, dips, and rises that change the operating angle, as rough terrain could overturn the machine. - Remove or mark obstacles such as rocks, tree limbs, etc. from the mowing area.
+Tall grass can hide obstacles. - Use extreme care with grass catchers or attachments.
+These can change the stability of the machine and cause loss of control. - Follow the manufacturer's recommendations for wheel weights or counterweights to improve stability. - 1.4.5 A Rollover Protection System (ROPS) is available and its use is recommended for areas where there are slopes, drop-offs or water.

+IMPORTANT: When operating a machine with a ROPS always use the seatbelt.